LeetLLM

 The quadratic bottleneck

 Standard full attention forms O(n2)O(n^2)O(n2) token-pair scores in sequence length nnn.
-Think of a distribution center where every outgoing package must be checked against every other package in the same batch.
-If you double the number of packages, you quadruple the number of pairwise checks.
+In Big-O notation, that means doubling the number of events quadruples the number of pairwise checks.
 Extending a model's context from 4K to 128K therefore creates roughly 1,024x as many raw attention-score pairs during prefill.
-Optimized kernels reduce memory traffic and wall time; they do not remove that full-attention scaling law.
+Optimized kernels reduce memory traffic and wall time; they don't remove that full-attention scaling law.

 That all-pairs pattern is the first bill.
 The second bill arrives during decoding, when every generated token reads from the cached prefix.
 A long prompt is therefore both a compute problem and a GPU-memory scheduling problem.